Red fox (Vulpes vulpes)

 Gray fox (Urocyon cinereoargenteus)

-- Wisconsin is home to two members of the fox family: the red fox and the gray fox.
+Wisconsin is home to two members of the Fox family: the red fox and the gray fox.
 Both types of foxes are about the same size.
-Gray fox average 10 pounds and are between 32 and 45 inches long.
+Gray foxes average 10 pounds and are between 32 and 45 inches long.
 The gray fox is a mix of gray, red, white, and black fur.

-- A fox’s tail can add an additional 12 to 22 inches to their length.
+A fox’s tail can add an additional 12 to 22 inches to its length.